Put a Ring on It

 (PS: If TWD had in fact proposed to me yesterday, you can bet money I’d have given myself a proper manicure before posting photographs.)

-12 thoughts on “Put a Ring on It
+12 Responses to “Put a Ring on It”

 Ok, that was mean.
 Althought I have to say, I’m kind of glad you aren’t engaged yet because I’m getting tired of everyone I know posting about their upcoming weddings and babies.
 If my eyes weren’t already green they’d turn that color.